 An in-person audition is required for all acting program applicants.
-An interview is required for applicants to all other programs except stage management.
+An interview is required for applicants to all other programs.
 Stage management applications are pre-screened and those applicants who pass the pre-screen are invited to interview.

 Audition and interview dates are announced on our website each September and typically occur between November and the end of February, both on-campus and in regional locations.
 Only students who have submitted their application can register for an audition or interview.
-Visit our Conservatory page and select your intended major to find information about the audition or interview requirements for that major.
+Visit our Conservatory page and select your intended major to find more information about the audition or interview for your intended major.

-Admissions decisions are made and communicated after all applicants have auditioned or interviewed.
-Decisions are communicated in writing and are mailed mid-March with a May 1 response deadline.
+Decisions are communicated electronically, through your DePaul Portal, in mid-March after auditions and interviews have concluded.
+Admitted applicants have a May 1 response deadline.
 Decisions cannot be communicated over the phone.
 Only applicants who have completed all admissions requirements will be considered for admission.